 - A robot so infused with AI could then not only perform a task independently but also perform multiple tasks independently…and then pass that learning to other robots.

-Ng has even formed a new AI company around the prospect of transformation of manufacturing.
-The company, Landing.AI, as Ng explains: “We have developed solutions around visual inspection, controlling and automating, calibration and tuning, and automated issue identification.”
+Ng’s new AI company, Landing.ai, is built around the prospect of LandingLens, an AI visual inspection platform for the transformation of manufacturing.
+As Ng explains it: “We have developed solutions around visual inspection, controlling and automating, calibration and tuning, and automated issue identification.”

 Factories can be smart—and need to be smart!— especially if short-window (five years), super-rich forecasts as is the Capgemini’s “$500 billion to $1.5 trillion in value added” can be attained.